 - Develop critical approaches for the analysis of texts from a range of historical periods and regions of Latin America and the Iberian peninsula.

-- Distinguish among dialects and usages typical of diverse regions, social contexts, and historical periods in Spain and/or Portugal, and the Americas, including usages of heritage speakers (Option D).
+- Distinguish among dialects and usages typical of diverse regions, social contexts, and historical periods in Spain and/or Portugal, and the Americas, including usages of heritage speakers (Concentration D).

 - Formulate well-organized, well-supported arguments both orally and in written stylistically effective Spanish and/or Portuguese.